juanmaguitar/javascript-notes/markdown-en/04-functions/README.md

 }
 ```

-**funciones** allow us to group several lines of code under one name.
+**functions** allow us to group several lines of code under one name.
 In this way, we can reuse this code, by invoking the name of the funtion.

 Function parts are: